PhD Course

 Critical studies of power, politics and governing

 The aim of this course is to introduce and deepen the understanding of employing an anti-foundational perspective in research.
-After an introductory overview of three contemporary post-structuralist approaches – assemblage thinking, discourse theory and governmentality studies – the course focuses on the linkages between ontology, epistemology and methodology for designing, conducting and critiquing anti-foundational research.
-The course will discuss questions of relevance, normative positions, problematizations, analytical clarity and credibility, impact, and dissemination in anti-foundational research.
+After an introductory overview of three contemporary post-structuralist approaches – assemblage thinking, discourse theory and governmentality studies – the course deepens discussions on topics such as: How can relevant research problems be articulated?
+What is the role of normativity in designing a study?
+How can analytical clarity and persuasion be achieved?
+How can research be disseminated in impactful ways?
+In more theoretical terms, this means that the we emphasize the linkages between ontology, epistemology and methodology for designing, conducting and critiquing anti-foundational research.

 The course is hosted by the Research Group on Power, Politics and Governing at Karlstad University, Sweden and part of the 2025 Research Symposium Critical Studies of Power, Politics and Governing taking place August 21-23 in Karlstad.
 All instructors, specialise in anti-foundational research and have extensive experience in teaching and supervising PhD-students.